What Is Encroachment? Everything You Need To Know

 If your neighbor builds something that’s either partially or wholly on your property without an agreement, it’s considered an encroachment.
 In fact, illegal encroachment problems that drag on for years may legally allow your neighbor to claim an adverse possession of said property.

 If you’re dealing with an encroacher unwilling to concede use of your property, you may want to consult a lawyer who’s familiar with local code on squatter’s rights.
-Unlike an easement, adverse possession grants ownership rights to an encroacher.
+Unlike an easement, adverse possession can grant ownership rights to an encroacher.

 If you’re looking to get an encroachment handled when buying or selling a property, here are a few solutions you can try.

-Your neighbor may be willing to move whatever’s on your property over to theirs if it’s easily transportable, like a garden or azalea bush.
+Approaching your neighbor amicably about any encroachments could prevent any future hostilities.
+Your neighbor may be willing to move or address minor or major encroachments like gardens or overgrown branches.
 Often, a friendly conversation can be enough to resolve the issue.
 However, it might be a good idea to get the mutual agreement in writing or negotiate a legal easement.

 If you happen to sell the home, it’s important to let potential buyers know about any encroachment issues you discussed with your neighbor.